XiaoTianFan/Anthropineral-Digital-Set-Design/shared/documentation/PROJECT_PLAN.md

 3. Applying real-time artistic texture processing with live preview gallery displaying processed textures in original aspect ratios.
 4. Serving a web-based visual client from `computer1` to `computer2` (which can only run a web browser).
 5. The client on `computer2` will display the processed eye images in real-time with a texture preview gallery.
-6. Upon a keyboard shortcut trigger from `computer1`, the client on `computer2` will transition to a dynamic 4-phase 3D animation using `Three.js`, featuring enhanced flow dynamics, professional bloom effects, convergence animation, dispersion burst, and shell formation with eye-textured shapes creating a flowing, organic digital creature.
+6. Upon a keyboard shortcut trigger from `computer1`, the client on `computer2` will transition to a dynamic 4-phase 3D animation using `Three.js`, featuring enhanced flow dynamics, professional bloom effects, convergence animation, dispersion burst, and shell formation with organic morphing eye-textured shapes creating a flowing, living digital creature.
+7.  **🎬 Progressive Camera Animation System** - Camera rotation speed progressively increases from 10% to 100% based on audience participation (number of eye shapes), creating direct connection between audience engagement and visual energy.
+8.  **🔄 NEW: Organic Shape Morphing System** - Eye-textured shapes constantly morph using vertex noise, creating living, breathing appearance that makes the digital creature appear truly alive.

 ## 2. Overall Architecture